 What is a Cold Sore

 A cold sore, also known as a fever blister, is a sore that appears around your mouth.
-It stems from a viral infection, specifically the herpes simplex virus (HSV).
-You can develop a cold sore from the HSV-2 type, but they are more frequently caused by the HSV-1 type.
+It stems from a viral infection, called the herpes simplex virus (HSV).
+More specifically, cold sores are usually caused by the HSV-1 virus.
 You may notice burning, itching, or tingling around that area of your lips before a cold sore appears, usually around a day before formation.

 You can acquire HSV-1 from another person who has a cold sore.
 Once you contract the virus, you will always have it.
 If you are not currently experiencing an outbreak, the virus has gone dormant for a period of time.
 Certain triggers can cause the virus to become active again, including a viral infection, fever, fatigue, stress, sunlight, wind, immune system changes, skin injury, or stress.
 Sometimes, a food you eat can trigger or worsen an outbreak.

 If you eat foods rich in arginine, it can worsen a cold sore.
 This is because the herpes virus requires arginine to replicate.
 If you deny the virus L-arginine, you can decrease how long the blister lasts and lessen its severity.